 Thousands of children and babies in England are currently living in households where drug or alcohol addiction, mental health illness or domestic violence is a prominent issue.
 Is your child at risk?

-These children’s lives are put at risk on a daily basis – whether it is drink driving, drug driving, neglect, violence, erratic behaviour or domestic abuse.
+These children’s lives are put at risk on a daily basis.
+It may be from drink driving, drug driving, neglect, violence, erratic behaviour or domestic abuse.
 They are considered England’s hidden sufferers of addiction.

 The Toxic Trio

 The Children’s Commissioner for England, Anne Longfield, has reported that there are more than 160,000 children under the age of five that are currently residing in households suffering from at least two out of the three “toxic trio”.
-The toxic trio are defined high risk factors where the parents or carers suffer from alcohol or drug addiction, domestic violence or mental health illness.
+These are high risk factors where parents or carers suffer from alcohol or drug addiction, domestic violence or mental health illness.